Godones/ext_ebpf/tracepoint/README.md

 This crate is designed for kernel space usage and:
 - Uses `#![no_std]` for kernel compatibility
-- Implements proper synchronization primitives for kernel thread safety
 - Provides safe abstractions for kernel tracepoint management

+## Example
+- See [DragonOS tracepoint](https://github.com/DragonOS-Community/DragonOS/blob/master/kernel/src/debug/tracing/mod.rs) for more details.
+- See [Hermit tracepoint](https://github.com/os-module/hermit-kernel/blob/dev/src/tracepoint/mod.rs) for more details.